 9. look into auto-payment incentives

 If the lender you choose to go with offers incentives for setting up automated mortgage payments, take it as something to consider.
 What’s the harm in setting up automated payments and taking advantage of a lower rate or payment?
 Plus, when your bill is due, you won’t have to fuss with manually writing and mailing a check—it will automatically be taken out of your bank account.
 How’s that for convenience?

-9. if you’re a cardinal customer, stay a cardinal customer
+10. if you’re a Cardinal Financial customer, stay a Cardinal Financial customer

 Did any of these tips help you with your home loan refinance?
 Tell us on social media!